-During the Amsterdam Light Festival 2019/2020, visitors of ARTIS and Micropia could dwell in the dark in search for light.
-At Micropia one discovered why certain mushrooms emit light, what bioluminescent bacteria do, and what micro-algae look like on a large scale.
+During Amsterdam Light Festival visitors of Micropia could discover why certain mushrooms emit light, what bioluminescent bacteria do, and what micro-algae look like on a large scale.
 The exhibit on micro-algae consisted of three giant sculptures of species that belong to the phytoplankton.
 The sculptures were created by the British artist Iona Scott.
 Micropia interviewed her about the making of her sculptures.

 Small life, big impact

 Ever since she personally discovered how important plankton are, she never stopped sculpting about it.
 Scott: “It has been already more than 20 years ago, but the images of the beautiful but invisible plankton have stuck with me until today.
 I think communicating about it visually, through sculptures, is very important to gain more awareness about plankton and the story behind it.
 One would think that if things get smaller, they get more simple, but these micro-organisms with their geometric shapes get more complicated, and there are so many that we haven’t even recorded them all.
 Just because we can’t see them, doesn’t mean they are not there!”

 Phytoplankton is a term for all green micro-organisms in water, such as green algae, cyanobacteria and diatoms.
 Like plants, they produce energy from sunlight and release oxygen.
 And how: it is estimated that phytoplankton produce more than fifty percent of the oxygen in our atmosphere.